-PushRuleTo: Save this rule's attribute name, mask and value
+PushRuleTo: Save this rule's attribute number, mask and value in the PME's pattern queue.
+Set the test indicator then goto the specified rule.

-in the PME's pattern queue.
+PushRuleToAct: Same as PushRuleTo, except that the test indicator masked value from the packet header (as it would have been used in the rule's test), in the PME's pattern queue.
 Set the test indicator then goto the specified rule.